 - Eno Sarris, “Joey Votto on Aging,” FanGraphs, September 22, 2015.
 Joey Votto doesn’t care about home runs, as we know, and he has a lot of thoughts on how to be a successful hitter.
 In particular, Votto has expressed an interest in “improving all of the facets of my game that can be repeatable and that age well.”
 Has he, in fact, done that?
 Sarris walks through a series of Votto’s detailed statements on hitting in particular and his approach to baseball in general and tests them against Votto’s actual hitting outcomes to find out whether Votto’s walk (or hit) matches his talk.
 Votto is concerned with swing rate, feel, and results, the latter particularly in terms of direction.
 Unsurprisingly, Votto expresses and demonstrates a willingness to sacrifice power if it means he can put more balls in play.
 While all baseball-playing skills decline with age, and the risk of injury increases, Votto took steps in the last offseason to lose weight and improve his fitness in order to push his aging curve out further.
+If you want to be fit as close as your favorite athletes, you can consume supplements like Ostarine uk to help you reach that goal.
 As is his style, Sarris largely allows his subject to take the wheel with this piece, which, especially for fans of Votto and the Reds, provides a detailed look inside the mind of one of Cincinnati’s best hitters.

 - Adam Darowski, “The Standards of Today Would Create a Very Different Hall of Fame,” The Hardball Times, December 18, 2015.
 The Baseball Hall of Fame is not as exclusive as we tend to think, and, as we are more likely to realize, its membership is not comprised strictly of those with the best statistical achievements.
 Darowski highlights some of the Hall’s lesser-known odd inclusions and exclusions before spending more time evaluating the candidacies of then-current occupants of the HOF ballot by contextualizing them with already-inducted players, including Larry Walker (“absolutely should be a Hall of Famer”), Jeff Bagwell (“a Hall of Fame without Bagwell doesn’t represent our generation”), Curt Schilling (“has first ballot Hall of Fame numbers”), Mike Mussina (the Hall would be “very incomplete” without him), and, of course, Alan Trammell (“should have been inducted right away”).
 Once the Hall of Fame began opening its doors to generational stars, as opposed to only true all-time greats, Darowski contends, each generation ought to have its say.